cfpb/consumerfinance.gov/docs/deployment.md

 everything.

 `loadenv.py` and `loadenv-init.pth` are used to load environment variables from a `environment.json` file, deployed seperately.
-An environment.json file l

 # Generating a deployment artifact